Humbas/Humberto-Ventura/README.md

-# My Personal Website
+# My Personal Journey
-This app is a simple responsive website coded in CSS and HTML
+This site is a visual narrative that describes part of my academic and professional achievemts Also shows some of my passions

-It corresponds to one of the Treehouse Front End developer exercises
+Responsive

 Technologies used:
-HTML,CSS
+HTML,CSS,Javascriot

 To make it work simply place index.html in a web browser